 Application & Review Process

-The Fiscal Year 2021 application is open for the second round funding.
-Download the Small Business Challenge Grant application form
+The Fiscal Year 2022 application is open for the first funding round (fall 2021).
+To download a copy of the Small Business Challenge Application and Guidelines, click here.

 For More Information